vdobler/ht/README.md

 * Make generating all common HTTP requests easy.
 * Provide high- and low-level checks on the received response.
 * Make measuring response times easy.
-* Provide a library/labraries (Go packages) to pragmatically generate requests and test the responses.
+* Provide a library (Go packages) to programmatically generate requests and test the responses.
 * Provide a standalone executable which reads requests/checks from disk and runs them.